Stephen-Seo/EN605.607.81.SP22_ASDM_Project/backend_protocol_specification.md

 # Backend Protocol

 The backend will be available at https://asdm.seodisparate.com/api .
-The frontend will send http GET/POST requests to the URL with JSON as the body of the request, and the backend will respond with JSON.
+The frontend will send http POST requests to the URL with JSON as the body of the request, and the backend will respond with JSON.

 ## Requests